tschutter/recipes/r/norwegian_crowns.md

 - 1/2 cup sugar
 - 2 eggs
 - 1 teaspoon almond extract
-- 2-1/2 cups flour
+- 2-1/2 cups flour (try 1/4 cup less)
+- green food coloring

 Cream the butter.
 Gradually add the sugar, eggs, and almond extract.
 Add the flour.
+Mix in the food coloring.

 Fill a cookie press.
 Use the tree disk.
 Form cookies on ungreased cookie sheet.
 Sprinkle with colored sugar.